Guy Chambers: Other collaborations

 In 2011, Chambers worked on new material with English singer-songwriters Katy B and Charlene Soraia.
 He also teamed up with Example, co-writing the song "Microphone" which featured on Example's album Playing in the Shadows.
 In the same year, Chambers worked with Marlon Roudette, producing and co-writing her single "New Age".
 A track Chambers had written with Julian Lennon titled "Never Let You Go" was released on Lennon's album Everything Changes.
-Chambers collaborated with BBC2 for two three-part programmes: "Goldie's Band: By Royal Appointment" airing in April and "Secrets of a Pop Song" which aired throughout July.
+Chambers collaborated with BBC2 for two three-part programmes: Goldie's Band: By Royal Appointment, airing in April, and Secrets of a Pop Song, which aired throughout July.
 Through the series, Chambers worked alongside Mark Ronson to create a single, singer-songwriter Rufus Wainwright to create a ballad, and British band Noisettes to compose an anthem.
 Chambers and Wainwright's "World War III" features on the digital version of Wainwright's album Out of the Game.

 Chambers has collaborated with Sophie Hunter on two studio albums: the French-language The Isis Project (2005) and the English-language Songs for a Boy (2011).

 In 2013, Chambers collaborated with Maverick Sabre in his new West London studio on new material for the artist, as well as working on new material with Rufus Wainwright, and co-writing "Out of Control" with Miles Kane, a track from Kane's second studio album Don't Forget Who You Are.
 In 2014, Chambers wrote "Crying for No Reason" with Katy B. In 2016, Chambers collaborated again with Kylie Minogue, Marlon Roudette, and Rufus Wainwright, and wrote and recorded with John Newman.

 In 2024 Chambers co-wrote and produced the single "Falling Back" for Matteo Bocelli and Polish sensation Sanah which received critical acclaim, being described as "a captivating pop anthem" (Total Entertainment).

 Chambers was portrayed by Australian actor Tom Budge in the 2024 biographical film Better Man, based on Robbie Williams' life and career.

 Film composing

-In 2024 he wrote the score and songs, including five in collaboration with Amy Wadge, for the animated film ', the debut feature film by Academy Award and BAFTA-winning animation director Peter Bayton.
+In 2024, Chambers wrote the score and songs, including five in collaboration with Amy Wadge, for the animated film The Night Before Christmas In Wonderland, the debut feature film by Academy Award and BAFTA-winning animation director Peter Bayton.
 The soundtrack features the voices of Gerard Butler, Emilia Clarke, Mae Muller, and Mawaan Rizwan.
-This was his second time working with Lupus Films, having previously written the score and original songs for Sky Cinema's original film A Christmas Number One.
+This was the second time Chambers worked with Lupus Films, having previously written the score and original songs for Sky Cinema's original film A Christmas Number One.